Safer Conception for Women Study – Understanding use of Periconception PrEP: The ZINK Study “Protect yourself before pregnancy”

 Pre-exposure prophylaxis (PreP) use of oral tenofovir/emtricitabine (TDF/FTC) have been shown to offer protection against HIV acquisition in sero-discordant couples.
 PreP may offer HIV-negative women in endemic settings with an effective risk reduction strategy that will allow them to safely conceive if they are in sero-discordant relationships.
 Evaluating uptake of and adherence to antiretrovirals as pre-exposure prophylaxis in this population is crucial to understanding whether and how this novel prevention strategy should be incorporated into HIV-risk reduction packages for at- risk women planning or with pregnancy.

 The PreP Safer Conception for Women study is a single-arm longitudinal study that will offer daily oral tenforvir/emtricitabine (TDF/FTC) as a pre-exposure prophylaxis for periconception.
 We aim to enrol 350 HIV-uninfected women in KwaZulu Natal, South Africa, who report personal or partner plans for pregnancy with an infected or unknown serostatus partner.
 Women will have the option to take PrEP during pregnancy.
 PrEP will be offered as part of a safer conception package inclusive of couples-based HIV counselling and testing (CHCT), antiretroviral therapy (ART) for the infected partner, treatment for STIs and safer conception strategies, such as, limiting sex without condoms to peak fertility.
+The study commenced recruitment in 2017.

 Currently we are at the study start-up phase preparing for enrolment in early 2017.